Manaslu Circuit Trek - 15 Days

 Accommodation: Teahouse

-• Day 10: Acclimatization day in Sama Gaon (Here you may explore Pungen Gumba, 5 hours or trek to Manaslu Base Camp, 6 hours)
+• Day 9: Acclimatization day in Samagaon (Here you may explore Pungen Gumba, 5 hours or trek to Manaslu Base Camp, 6 hours)

-This day reserved for acclimatization.
+This day is reserved for acclimatization.
 You can trek to PungGyen Gompa today, located east of the Nubri valley.
-From the hilltop near the Gompa, you will be presented with breath-taking views of the Manaslu Peak.
+From the hilltop near the Gompa, you will be presented with breathtaking views of the Manaslu Peak.
 Nearby, the cliffs and pastures also harbor the Himalayan Thar and wild yaks.
-You can also choose to hike to the Manaslu Base Camp which is located north of Sama Gaon.
+You can also choose to hike to the Manaslu Base Camp, which is located north of Sama Gaon.
 Following past the trail at Birendra Tal, you can steadily climb the hillock towards the base camp (4,400m), passing by the Manaslu glacier.
-After exploring the terrain, you will then return back to the village.
-Overnight stay at the guesthouse at Sama Gaon.
+After exploring the terrain, you will then return to the village.
+Overnight stay at the teahouse at Sama Gaon.

 Altitude: 3520m